inveniosoftware/invenio/docs/processes/triaging.rst

 interested services, help to note down, understand, prioritise, and follow-upon them.

+.. _every-issue-should-have-an-assignee:

 1. **Every issue should have an assignee.** Issues without assignees are sad and likely to remain so.
 Each issue should have a driving force behind it.

+.. _every-issue-should-have-a-milestone:

 2. **Every issue should have a milestone.** Issues without milestones are sad and likely to remain unaddressed.

+.. _use-additional-type-and-priority-labels:

 3. **Use additional type and priority labels.** Helps to find related issues out quickly.

+.. _use-additional-service-labels:

-4. **Use additional service labels to provide overview.** Helps to distinguish which issues are of utmost importance to which services.
-Helps to keep a service-oriented dashboard.
+4. **Use additional service labels.** Helps to distinguish which issues are of utmost importance to which services.
+Helps to keep a service-oriented dashboard overview.

+.. _silent-since-a-month-ping-responsible:

 5. **Silent since a month?
 Ping responsible.** An issue shouldn't be opened without update for more than a month.

+.. _nobody-in-sight-to-work-on-this-discuss-and-triage:

 6. **Nobody in sight to work on this?
 Discuss and triage.** The triage team should take action if there is no natural candidate to work on an issue.

+.. _no-time-to-realistically-tackle-this-use-someday-or-close:

 7. **No time to realistically tackle this?
-“Someday” or close.** We don't want to have thousands of open issues.
+Use "Someday" or close.** We don't want to have thousands of open issues.
 Issues from the someday open or closed pool can be revived later, should realistic manpower be found.

+.. _no-reply-ping-inveniosoftware-triagers:

 8. **No reply?
 Ping @inveniosoftware/triagers** The triage team should take action if there is no update on an issues for more than a month.